johanek/old-blog/source/_posts/2013-01-20-testing-logstash-configs-with-rspec.markdown

 Logstash allows you to point to a directory containing many config files, so I've used this feature to split up the config into smaller parts.
 There is a config file per input and, a filter config for that input, and a related statsd output config.
 For outputs, I also have a config for elasticsearch.

-Because I use grep to tag log messages, then run a grok based on those tags, it was necessary to put all filters for an input in a single file.
-Otherwise your filter ordering can get messed up as you can't guarantee what order the files are read by logstash.
+~~Because I use grep to tag log messages, then run a grok based on those tags, it was necessary to put all filters for an input in a single file.
+Otherwise your filter ordering can get messed up as you can't guarantee what order the files are read by logstash.~~

+If you want to break out your filters in multiple files but need the filters to be loaded in a certain order, then prefix their names with numbers to explicitly specify the order.

+    100-filter-one.conf
+    101-filter-two.conf
+    ...

 ## Filter config ##